Stock events for Monro, Inc. (MNRO)

 Overview of Monro, Inc.’s business

-Monro, Inc. is a prominent operator of retail tire and automotive repair stores across the United States, offering a comprehensive suite of automotive services and products.
-The company operates under various regional brands, including Monro Auto Service and Tire Centers and Tire Choice Auto Service Centers.
+Monro, Inc. operates retail tire and automotive repair stores in the United States, focusing on the Consumer Cyclical sector and Auto Parts industry.
+They offer tires, undercar repair, and routine maintenance services for various vehicles, operating under regional brands like Monro Auto Service and Tire Centers and Tire Choice Auto Service Centers.

 MNRO’s Geographic footprint